GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-tabs-manager/index.md

 These manifest keys are explained in more detail in the [Reading time tutorial][tut-reading-time-step2].

-Create an `images/` folder and place the icons inside.
+Create an `images` folder and place the icons inside.
 You can download the icons [here][github-tabs-manager-icons].

 ### Step 2: Create and style the popup {: #step-2 }

+The [Action][api-action] API controls the extension action (toolbar icon).
+When the user clicks on the extension action it wil either run some code (like in the Focus mode tutorial), or open a popup.

-The [Action][api-action] API controls the extension action (toolbar icon), which, in this case will open a popup that will display a list of open tabs.
-Declare the popup in the manifest:
+In this case, it will open a popup that displays a set of tabs.
+Let's start by declaring the popup in the manifest:

 {% Label %}manifest.json:{% endLabel %}